HasteGaming/classic/docs/charter.md

 #### Raid 40 Content

 ##### Naxx

 ##### AQ

+- Viscidus
+  - Max NR for all DPS
+  - 2 Nature Potions, cleansing agent, and Bandages.

 ##### BWL

 - Broodlord: **NO** Curse of Reck. <3
 - Loot the sand.

 ##### MC

 - Loot the dogs.

 ##### Onyxia

 - Onyxia Hide Bag(s)
     > Max Bag count: **2** (Aug 2020)
   - Each individual is allowed to roll until they've received the max bag count.
   - Bag count is per individual.
     - Do not roll for bags on your alt unless you want to use your bag count.
   - The bag count increments when the raid group has reached high saturation.

 #### Raid 20 Content